Dr Rebecca Sandover

-I take an engaged researcher approach to work with partners on knowledge co-production and knowledge exchange focused on community food projects and sustainable food policy change.
+I take an engaged researcher approach to work with partners on knowledge co-production and knowledge exchange focused on community food projects, sustainable food policy change and deliberative democracy.

 In recent years I have been taking forward PhD expertise by investigating the processes shaping the emergence of Food Exeter, a Sustainable Food City partnership that connects food producers, civil society groups and policy makers.
 I take a Scholar-Activist approach in exploring Social Food Networks and working alongside Food Exeter to develop food change.
 I am now a Trustee of Food Exeter.

 2018 - FOOD EXETER FAIR ACCESS TO FOOD PROJECT

 Worked with Food Exeter's working group ‘Fair Access to Food’ to carry out research to understand what food poverty and household food insecuritylooks like in Exeter.
 As there was little food poverty data available in Exeter ‘Fair Access to Food’ undertook a year of research to establish some base line evidence and build understandings of the causes of food poverty and potential steps to address these issues in Exeter.
 This included interviews with clients of Exeter Foodbank and culminated with a 'Food Poverty Summit' in Exeter's Guildhall in November 2018.
 Rebecca presetned initial findings from the interviews with foodbank clients.